pmean/build-website/text/04/retrospective.md

 [SingleProportionCI.xls](../00files/ConfidenceIntervalForSingleProportion.xls)
 spreadsheet, you can show that the 95% confidence interval for a proportion will have a width of no more than plus or minus 5%.
-You have to know that the \"worst case\" scenario for these confidence intervals is when the estimated proportion is 50%.
+You have to know that the "worst case" scenario for these confidence intervals is when the estimated proportion is 50%.
 For smaller or larger proportions the confidence interval will be a bit narrower.
 For example, if the proportion were actually around 80% then the width of the